Ethan-Rivas/wordpress-frontend-interview-starter/README.md

 * Once signup is clicked close the modal
 * Don’t show the modal again on page refresh after the user has already submitted the form
 * Include a shadow behind the modal
+* Make sure the modal is visible in all pages after the plugin is activated

 Please don’t install any libraries